 At the Society of Vertebrate Paleontology meeting I presented aspects of the paper I am working on right now.
 The talk included some new approaches to modeling and the results of these approaches.
 Many discussions resulted from this talk and overall I had a pretty productive Saturday because of the talk.
 The rest of the week was busy and also a bit productive, but it was also a lot of exhausting networking.

 Click here to see archived news stories on my research.

 Updates from working groups and my own research via Twitter.
 There are also non-research stories on Twitter (i. e. you will see some Legos and random bird photos).
 Archived news stories and photos can be found here.

-note: Research in the Cost Lab does not involve experimentation on live animals.
+note: Research in the Albright Biomechanics Lab does not involve experimentation on live animals.
 Specimens of modern animals used in research are salvage specimens, obtained legally from commercial or governmental sources.

 The image shown above on the browser tab is a model of a Grey Parrot skull painted in Microsoft 3D Builder.